 I have helped clients discontinue both serial affairs, as well as the newer and more complicated issue of pseudo or “fake” affairs.
-I will be honest, persons suffering from being under the illusion that they are having an affair, in reality with a fake, and not who they say they are person, they met online, have some of the most persistent delusions, delusions that are incredibly resistant to any and all corrective information.
-It is not that I think I am less skilled at helping persons having “a fake affair”, with a fake account, its that I have not seen any clinician or non clinician, find an easy way to correct these illusions in the client.
+Persons suffering from being under the illusion that they are having an affair, (in reality with a fake persona they met online), have some of the most persistent delusions.
+These delusions are incredibly resistant to any and all corrective information.
+I have not seen any clinician or non clinician find an easy way to correct these illusions in the client.

 These days, cheating is as close as a smartphone, this makes it both easier for affair addicts to cheat, and more difficult for affair addicts to stop.
 Webcam, email, chat room infidelity have waned a bit, but there are people still doing this.
-Social Media, chats, paid “lonely moms near you” websites, attractive “persons” met online but who are not who they say they are, can all blur the line between cheating, being scammed, and pornography addiction.
-In person, old fashioned affairs still go on, and they hurt the addicts partner, and need little explanation here as to how and why.
-Those people need help, but obviously that behavior is not a new phenomena.
+Social Media chats, paid “lonely moms near you” websites, and attractive “people” met online can all blur the line between cheating, being scammed, and pornography addiction.

 Fake/scam “affairs” are when a con artist plays off an affair addict’s weakness’.
 The addict believes they’re having an “affair”, but are unknowingly communicating with a scammer who’s only after financial gain.
 The addict’s resistance to facts, feedback, and help make them easy targets for online cons.